 Instructions

-- Bring a pan with about 10 cm water to a boil.
+- Bring a pan with about 4 inches (10 cm) water to a boil.

-- Cook the kale and potatoes together in the pan with boiling water until done in about 20 minutes.
+- Cook the kale and potatoes in the pan with boiling water until done in about 20 minutes.14 oz. kale, 2½ lbs potatoes

 - After cooking the potatoes mash them.

-- Put the mixture into the baking dish and sprinkle it with the grated cheese.
+- Spoon the mixture into the baking dish and top it with the grated cheese.2 oz. grated cheese

-- Put the dish in the oven for 15 minutes, until the cheese is melted.
+- Put the casserole in the oven for 15 minutes until the cheese is melted.

 Notes